Businessman accused of bribing lawmakers was ‘getting bang for his buck,’ prosecutor says with case poised to go to jury

 Weiss is accused of paying $32,500 in bribes to then-state Rep. Luis Arroyo, a Democrat, to push legislation to explicitly legalize unregulated gambling devices known as sweepstakes machines.
 When a landmark gambling bill passed without the sweepstakes language, the men allegedly paid bribes to then-state Sen. Terry Link, a key lawmaker on gaming.

-Link, also a Democrat, happened to be secretly cooperating with the FBI, though.
+Link, also a Democrat, happened to be secretly cooperating with the FBI.
 He has since left the Senate, pleaded guilty to filing a false tax return and is awaiting sentencing.

 Defense attorneys have insisted the payments made by Weiss to Arroyo in 11 checks between November 2018 and October 2019 were not bribes but legitimate fees for Arroyo’s help blocking an ordinance before the Chicago City Council.
 They also told the jury Wednesday that Weiss was not involved in the bribery deal between Arroyo and Link.